scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 RHINE (Robust and High-performance Internet Naming for End-to-end security, formerly RAINS) is a secure-by-design naming system that provides a set of desired security, reliability, and performance properties beyond what the DNS security infrastructure offers today.
 It is further described in chapter 19 of {{CHUAT22}}.

 These additional components are briefly mentioned here in order to provide additional context.
-Being them extensions, they build upon the three SCION core components described earlier in this document.
+As extensions, they build upon the three SCION core components described earlier in this document.
 They are therefore unlikely to be the first components being standardised.

 # Related work